shaktidhara/spring_demo_ECS_jenkins/README.md

 docker-compose up
 ```

+If you are rebuilding your application and need a new docker image made, then run `docker build -t <your-image-name> .`.

 This will start the application, spin up a database and redis instance, run migrations, and start the web server.
 Once it's all up you should be able to visit [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html).
 See some `curl` examples below if you're inclined to run the code in this project.

 ## Database Migrations